 ESFJs may find it easier to trust ENFPs who are consistent and reliable; ENFPs should set aside intentional time to spend with ESFJs.

 ENFPs bring innovative ideas, open-mindedness, and adaptability to a workplace, while ESFJs offer attention to detail, persistence, and organization.
 ENFPs can help ESFJs adapt to unexpected situations, while ESFJs can help ENFPs set and accomplish personal goals.

 ENFPs tend to be naturally accepting of new situations.
 ESFJs may struggle a bit more with change, especially if it is unexpected, as it usually interrupts their previously set plans.
 ENFPs should help ESFJs process and understand the situation by encouraging them to create a new schedule or routine.

-ENFPs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ENFP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 ENFPs should avoid being too last-minute around ESFJs; instead, they should try to set plans in advance so ESFJs can set expectations.

 ESFJs should avoid pushing ENFPs to focus on the specifics of a situation.